 "Our IGP-funded work on using satellites to seek out water sources has resulted in:

-- We received funding from NSF ATM for $113,128 in April 2008: Collaborative Research: Development of GPS as a Soil Moisture Instrument / ATM Climate & Large-Scale Dynamics, Instrumentation & Facilities.
+- Funding from NSF ATM for $113,128 in April 2008: Collaborative Research: Development of GPS as a Soil Moisture Instrument / ATM Climate & Large-Scale Dynamics, Instrumentation & Facilities.
 Kristine Larson, PI; Eric Small (GEOL) and Penina Axelrad (ASEN) Co-PIs.

 - Larson, K. M., E. E. Small, E. Gutmann, A. Bilich, P. Axelrad, and J. Braun, Using GPS multipath to measure soil moisture fluctuations: initial results, GPS Solutions, Vol 12 (3), July, 2008, 173-177.